 “This guide allows drivers to make the most informed decision to ensure they are getting behind the wheel of something safe.”

 It is important to note that many of the safest vehicles are under $10,000 which highlights that motorists shouldn’t be concerned that safety will be compromised by price.

-One of the clear benefits of the guide is the 'Safe Pick' feature that has a comprehensive list of vehicles that include Electronic Stability Control and offer the greatest safety to both occupants and other road users.
+One of the clear benefits of the safety guide is the ‘Safe Pick’ feature that has a comprehensive list of vehicles that include Electronic Stability Control and offer the greatest safety to both occupants and other road users.
 Some of these vehicles include Honda Civics manufactured between 2006-2011, Toyota Camrys from the same time period and Mazda 6 from 2002 to 2007.

 Mr Williams explained that the guide also offers insight into common vehicle safety myths and other information about life-saving features if you were in an accident.

 “I congratulate the joint effort made by the Centre for Road Safety, the NRMA Motoring Services, road safety regulators and car clubs from around Australia and New Zealand on development of this important Guide,” he said.

 A number of authorities have also come out and praised the guide for young drivers or parents looking to help purchase their child’s first car.